tensorflow/tfx/tfx/components/trainer/rewriting/README.md

     exporters=[rewriting_exporter],
     name='chicago-taxi-eval')
 ```
+For Keras, we recommend you invoke these converters in the `run_fn` definition
-For the case of TF2, this would look as follows:
+in the utils file of your pipeline.
+For example, for the iris pipeline, this would be the iris_utils.py [file](https://github.com/tensorflow/tfx/blob/master/tfx/examples/iris/iris_utils_native_keras.py) and the changes would be as follows:

 ```python
 import tensorflow as tf